MatterMiners/tardis/docs/source/adapters/batchsystem.rst

 ClassAds ``State`` and ``Activity``.
 It can take the states ``Available``, ``Draining``, ``Drained`` and ``NotAvailable``.

-The allocation and utilization of a worker node is defined as maximum and minimum of the relative ratios of used over requested resources like (CPU, Memory, Disk, etc.), respectively.
+The allocation and utilization of a worker node is defined as maximum and minimum of the relative ratios of requested over total resources like (CPU, Memory, Disk, etc.), respectively.
 Which resource ratios to take into account can be configured by the ``ratios`` option.
 Any valid HTCondor expression that returns a floating point number is accepted.

 Additional options for the condor_status call can be added by using the ``options`` option.